nada-086/Your-Own-Package/README.md

 ### 1. Python Environment

 This project is developed using Python.
-Make sure you have Python installed on your system.
-You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/)
+Make sure you have Python 3.10 installed on your system.
+You need to use this old version of python as PyCaret is only supported in python 3.8, 3.9.
+3.10.
+You can download Python 3.10 from: [Python Downloads](https://www.python.org/downloads/release/python-3100/)

 ### 2. Required Libraries